evanmalherbe/Hangman/README.md

 - [Credits](#credits)

 ## Description
 Hangman is a guessing game for two or more players.
 One player thinks of a word, phrase, or sentence and the other(s) tries to guess it by suggesting letters or numbers within a certain number of guesses.
 Originally a paper-and-pencil game, there are now electronic versions.
-My version automatically chooses a secret word for the user to guess from a list of 100 words and simply lets the user know the number of letters in the word. <br/><br/>
+My version automatically chooses a secret word for the user to guess from a **list of 100 words** and simply lets the user know the number of letters in the word.
+See image below.<br/><br/>
 ![Hangman number of letters in secret word screenshot](Hangman/wwwroot/hangman-word-length.png)

 ## Rules of Game